Aaron98990/ways-of-the-game/spirit-of-the-game.md

 A foot completely crosses the line on a throw-in, the ball completely passes the goal line or touch line, a player is two inches in an offside position.

 - These are not up to interpretation.
 Follow the Laws.
 This includes in blowout games, the losing team does not get a pass on these rules.

+A goal kick or corner kick is not taken in the correct spot, the ball is not completely stationary during a free kick, corner kick, or goal kick,
+- Redo it always.
+I know it feels minor but its so simple.